Roderick Mutuma revels in goal that sank TP Mazembe in Lumbumbashi derby | Goal.com

-Roderick Mutuma revels in goal that sank TP Mazembe in Lumbumbashi derby
+Rodreck Mutuma revels in goal that sank TP Mazembe in Lubumbashi derby

-Roderick Mutuma is reveling in his goal that saw Saint Eloi Lupopo beat TP Mazembe 1-0 in the Lumbumbashi derby last weekend.
+Rodreck Mutuma is reveling in his goal that saw Saint Eloi Lupopo beat Tout Puissant Mazembe 1-0 in the Lubumbashi derby last weekend.

-Mutuma weaved past several TP Mazembe defenders and fired home with 20 minutes left in their DR Congo Ligue1 match.
+Mutuma weaved past several TP Mazembe defenders and fired home with 20 minutes left in their Linafoot match.

 With Lupopo having last beaten TP Mazembe in a league match in 2008, Mutuma emerged as the hero to break jinx.